-Public Domain content is free of copyright, but please be aware that if the content of a work contains or depicts any third party intellectual property, such as a background trademark, trade dress, picture, art work, background music or reading, etc., the owner of that intellectual property may have the right to claim that use of the content infringes the owner's intellectual property rights.
+Public Domain content is free of copyright, but please be aware that if the content of a work contains or depicts any third party intellectual property, such as a background trademark, trade dress, picture, art work, background music or reading, etc., the owner of that intellectual property may have the right to claim that use of the content that infringes the owner's intellectual property rights.

 In addition, if the public domain content (in a U.S. government work, for example) contains or depicts the image, voice or other recognizable features of a person, because public domain content generally is not accompanied by model releases, that person may have the right to object to commercial exploitation the content as a violation of their privacy or publicity rights.